Wasapl/Fuel-VirtualBox-VBscripts/README.md

 created and rewrite it in `config.vbs`.
 4. Windows do not allow IP addresses from range 240.0.0.0/4.
 You have to change value of `host_nic_ip(1)` in `config.vbs`, and change public and floating IPs in **FuelWeb Dashboard** when scripts finished its work.
-5. Sometimes VBoxManage can't properly configure IP at hostonly interface.
-You have to check interfaces attributes after its creation.
-Restart script if interfaces IPs are wrong.
+5. Sometimes VBoxManage can't properly configure IP at hostonly network.
+In that case scripts are trying to recreate hostonly network several times.